-AA34711 English Electric Canberra B.6 WT370, Wg.
+AA34711 English Electric Canberra B.6 WT370 -Wg.
 Cdr.
 Paul Mallorie

 Product Info

-On 3rd November 1956, Wing Commander Paul Mallorie led No.139 Squadron against the Egyptian airfield at Luxor and the Soviet-made Il-28 ‘Beagle’ bombers based there.
-Once the targets had been illuminated, the Canberras were to return to make their own bombing strike against the airfield.
-With smoke covering the site and with light fading fast, Mallorie led his squadron in an audacious dive-bombing attack against the parked Egyptian bombers, to devastating effect.
+On 3rd November 1956, Wing Commander Paul Mallorie led No.139 Squadron against the Egyptian airfield at Luxor, targeting Soviet-made Il-28 'Beagle' bombers.
+After marking the targets, Mallorie made a bold decision.
+With smoke obscuring the site and daylight fading, he led his squadron in an audacious dive bombing attack against the parked Egyptian bombers to devastating effect.
+The Operation Musketeer Canberras of RAF No.139 Squadron remain among the most distinctive aircraft involved in this significant chapter of British military history.

 What's Inside